 Clear Up Swimming Pool Algae and Cloudy Swimming Pool Water.
 Bad Pool Water Maintenance Is The First Sign Of Green Swimming Pool Water.

-Algae spores constantly enter the pool through a variety of avenues.
+So where do these nasty algae spores come from?
+Algae spores are constantly entering the pool through a variety of avenues.
 Wind, rain, and other contaminants contribute to the problem.
 Algae is a solid physical living organism that can grow and reproduce very quickly.
-It can certainly double in size in less than 24 hours, especially when conditions are right such as sunny warm days.
+It grows so fast it can double in size in less than 24 hours, especially when conditions are right such as warm sunny days.
 A green pool can certainly take over your life and bank account.

-While there are many contributing factors for algae blooms, the main reason are lack of chlorine, bad pool chemistry, bad filtration, or a combination of these and other factors.
+While there are many contributing factors for swimming pool algae blooms, the main reasons are:

 Recommended Reading For You